 It’s best to always use a professional translation service for legal and technical paperwork to ensure a timely turnaround time and accuracy in translation.

 Customers appreciate information being available in their native language and, more importantly, they expect to be able to talk to a representative in their country’s language.

 This is especially crucial for those firms selling directly to customers.
 Customers may call for support after a sale has been made and will expect to communicate in their common language.

 Even if you are selling to other manufacturing firms as a component part, you never know who within your client’s organization may call for service after the sale.

 Be prepared to have support staff to handle these phone calls or emails.
-A partnership with a trusted translation services provider will consult with you to determine the perfect mixture of services.
+As partnership with a trusted translation services provider will include a consultation to determine the perfect mixture of services.

 A Holistic Global Strategy

 An export strategy is an exciting endeavor and, when executed correctly, will greatly increase your revenue and market share.

 Preparing to conduct business in a foreign country requires both an understanding of the business climate and the culture that exists among the population.
 People won’t buy what they can’t understand so speak your customer’s language.

 Hiring local talent is ideal but not always feasible, especially in the beginning.
 Do your due diligence and identify a translation services provider that has experience in providing global solutions.